The Boondocks (TV series): Criticism and controversy

 Tyler Perry was reportedly infuriated by his depiction in the season 3 episode "Pause", first aired in June 2010, although he has officially given no response.
 The episode stars Winston Jerome, a parody of Perry, a "closeted, cross-dressing cult leader whose love of the Christian faith is a mask for his true sexuality," in what the Los Angeles Times described as "one of the sharpest public criticisms of Perry".
 Soon after the episode aired, Perry got in touch with executives at Turner Broadcasting and "complained loudly" about the episode, threatening to rethink his relationship with the company.

-In 2010, Time magazine named The Boondocks as fifth out of 10 of the Most Controversial Cartoons of All Time.
+In 2010, Time magazine named The Boondocks as fifth out of "10 of the Most Controversial Cartoons of All Time".

 In June 2020, when the initial run of The Boondocks was uploaded to HBO Max, the Season 3 episode "The Story of Jimmy Rebel" was intentionally excluded due to perceived racial insensitivities over the episode's portrayal of a racist country singer named Jimmy Rebel (a parody of real-life white supremacist country singer Johnny Rebel).
 Upon being asked for comment, an Adult Swim representative stated that "When Adult Swim transitions series to a new platform we determine what episodes are selected through creative and cultural filters and our standards and practices policies.
 Oftentimes these decisions are made in collaboration with the show's creator".
 Episodes of Aqua Teen Hunger Force and The Shivering Truth were also excluded from the service for similar reasons.

 Revival attempts

 Attempted film spin-off

 McGruder launched a Kickstarter campaign to raise $200,000 in order to produce a live-action film focusing on the character Uncle Ruckus.
 He stated that crowdfunding would be the sole source of funding for the film's budget.
-The campaign was from January 30 through March 1, 2013, 7:00 p.m.
+The campaign was from January 30 to March 1, 2013, 7:00 p.m.
 EST, ending with 2,667 backers and $129,963 of the $200,000 goal.
 The project ultimately never got off the ground.